Get the Marcus mobile banking app

-If you come across CDs and money market accounts while exploring ways you could earn a little more interest for you cash savings, but aren’t sure which option could be a better fit, we have news: you can strike “compare CDs vs. money market accounts” from your to-do list.
+If you come across CDs and money market accounts while exploring ways you could earn a little more interest for your cash savings, but aren’t sure which option could be a better fit, you can now strike “compare CDs vs. money market accounts” from your to-do list.
 We’ve done the legwork for you.

-A certificate of deposit is a type of account that typically offers a higher APY than a traditional savings account.
+A certificate of deposit is a type of deposit account that typically offers a higher APY (annual percentage yield) than a traditional savings account.
 The catch is that you have to keep your money in the account for a fixed amount of time.
-Break the CD before your term is up, and in most cases, you could cough up a penalty.
+Break the CD before your term is up, and in most cases, you could cough up an early withdrawal penalty.

 We’ve got a brief rundown on CDs below, but if you’re looking for more in-depth material, check out our Guide to CDs.
 And if CDs are something that appeal to you, Marcus offers both high-yield certificates of deposit and a no-penalty certificate of deposit.